simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 ## Understanding Voice Assistant Privacy Concerns

-To understand the privacy concerns associated with **voice assistants**, it is essential to first understand how they work.
+To understand the privacy concerns associated with **voice assistants**, you need to first understand how they work.
 Voice assistants operate by **recording and analyzing voice commands**, which are then **processed and executed**.
 This process involves **data collection and storage**, which can introduce privacy risks.
 Below are some of the potential **privacy risks** associated with voice assistants:

 ### How Voice Assistants Work